junymc/junymc.github.io/_posts/2019-08-17-sinatra_project_movieview.markdown

  - Login/Logout
  ```

- This project is building a simple Content Management System (CMS) using the tools we've learned so far.
+ This project is building a simple Content Management System (CMS) utilizing the tools we've learned so far.
- It can track the reviews of movies from users and user needs to sign up to see or wirte reviews.
-Once the user is logged in, they are able to create, edit and delete their own reviews but they will still able to see other user's posts.
+The application is capable of alllowing users to register/sign up with a username and password.
+Once they have registered an account they are able to create, edit, or delete their own movie review posts.
+They can modify their own entries, but are limited to viewing other user's posts.

- Let me show you how I built and what it does.
+ The code below was used to set this application up:

 ## Setting Up

 ### Structure

 I had to create all the files and folders from scratch.
-Here's the MVC structure looks like:
+Here's what MVC structure looks like:
  ```

 ├── app